One Pound Fish Man: "One Pound Fish"

+In a 2018 Vice interview, Nazir recounted his shock at the song's online popularity, describing it as a "god-gifted idea".
+He added "I was second [in the YouTube charts] only after Gangnam Style [by Psy], this was because YouTube had been banned in Pakistan at that time.
+Otherwise I would definitely have been number one".
+Nazir also claimed that UK supermarket Tesco had asked him to appear in advertisements alongside Kevin Bacon and Angelina Jolie, an offer which he declined due to an exclusivity deal he had in place with PTCL.

 Post X Factor

-In November 2012, Nazir was signed by Warner Music as a recording artist, and released a dance version of his market sales pitch.
-A video was also filmed which featured Bollywood-style dancers and an appearance from former weatherman Michael Fish.
-The song was in the running for securing the Christmas Number One for 2012 alongside X Factor winner James Arthur's release of his winning song "Impossible".
+In November 2012, Nazir was signed by Warner Music Group as a recording artist, and released a dance version of his market sales pitch.
+A video was also filmed which featured Bollywood-style dancers and an appearance from former weather forecaster Michael Fish.
+The song was in the running for securing the Christmas number one for 2012 alongside X Factor winner James Arthur's release of his winning song "Impossible".

+On 9 January 2021, a music video for "One Pound Juice" featuring Nazir was uploaded to YouTube, using adapted lyrics based on the original "One Pound Fish" song, to reflect Nazir's new business venture in selling bottles of UK-made e-cigarette liquid for use in e-cigarettes.